 Are you suffering from common diseases like diabetes, asthma, high blood pressure, high cholesterol, and arthritis?
-Did you know that inflammation is the leading cause of most of these diseases and that there are certain foods that you should be eating to reduce inflammation?
+Did you know that inflammation is the leading cause of most of these diseases and that there are certain foods that you should be eating to help reduce inflammation?

 Causes of Inflammation